 Farl comes from the gaelic for fourths, as typically the mixture is pressed in to a circle, quartered and then the pieces fried in a little butter.
-They are in their simplest form mashed potato, flour and butter mixed together (although apparently they were originally made with fine oatmeal), but many recipes add a little baking powder to lighten them a little.
-Once combined, the mixture is pressed, cut and fried.
-That easy.
+They are in their simplest form mashed potato, flour and butter mixed together.
+That said, apparently they were originally made with fine oatmeal.

 These make a very versatile snack, part of a breakfast or lunch.
 It would even be good as a side eg to a stew where you could do with mopping up the sauce.
 They are also great for kids, being so soft and easy to eat.
 But I can’t wait to enjoy them again myself, as I hope you will find too.